 Roman food with a German twist

 Mr Rodschinka tells me how the Romans would have integrated local ingredients into their diet.
 “There’s lots of hazelnuts in our region and to sweeten things they always used honey,” he adds.
-Fruit such as apricots were also used to sweeten dishes and provide flavour.
+Fruit, such as apricots, was also used to sweeten dishes and provide flavour.

 I hear how apples would have been served in autumn with pork.
 The troops based at Pohl would have been able to hunt wild boar.